Stable C ABI#

 C vs. C++.
 Compared to the C++ example, there are a few key differences:

-TVM_FFI_DLL_EXPORT_TYPED_FUNC(used to exportadd_one_cpu) is not needed in C, because this example directly defines the exported C symbol__tvm_ffi_add_one_cpu.
+• The C++ macro TVM_FFI_DLL_EXPORT_TYPED_FUNC (used to export add_one_cpu) is not needed in C, since this example directly defines the exported C symbol __tvm_ffi_add_one_cpu.

 Hint